John-Abbott-College/4A8-Notes/07_Connecting_to_a_database.md

 3. #### Access

-   - **SQlite** does not have user management.
+   - **SQLite** does not have user management.
 It cannot handle being accessed simultaneously by multiple processes.

    - **MySQL** handles multiple users with permission levels